Gerd Ludwig Photographs the Effects of the World's Biggest Nuclear Catastrophe

 Are you planning to return to Chernobyl or is it a closed page for you?
 And what about other nuclear accidents, like Fukushima?

 I have no plans to go to Fukushima.
 I’m not going to chase every nuclear disaster in the world.
-I am, however, planning to publish another book on Chernobyl for the 30th anniversary – a smaller collection of still-lives.
+I am, however, planning to publish another book on Chernobyl for the 30th anniversary—a smaller collection of still-lives.
 I know my work there is not done.
-The current book is a caesura – a pause, in order to look back and then continue on further.
+The current book is a cesura—a pause, in order to look back and then continue on further.

 You can see more of Gerd Ludwig’s work and buy signed copies of his book “The Long Shadow of Chernobyl” on his website.
 His award-winning iPad App is currently under reconstruction but will be available again soon from the iTunes store.
 You can also follow him on Instagram.